If you are invited for a network engineer interview, you should answer a couple of questions before you start preparing for the big day:

 - What motivates you the most in your job?

 - Can you tell me something about your experience?

 - Where do you see yourself in five years time?

-- Describe a situation when you needed to meet a tight deadline.
-How did you ensure to meet it?
+- Describe a situation when you had to meet a tight deadline.
+How did you ensure you’d meet the deadline?

-- Describe a conflict you had with your boss or with your colleague.
+- Describe a conflict you had with your boss, or with your colleague.
 What was the reason for the conflict?
-Who was guilty?
 What did you do to solve the conflict?

 - Describe a situation when you were forced to work under pressure.
 How did you cope with the situation?

 - Describe a time you struggled to communicate a technical issue to someone without technical knowledge.

 Technical questions – final stage of an interview